huyHA9597/InsuranceClaimSystem/README.md

 This project is simplified due to shortage of time.
 But in the end, there still be several things to be concerned and improve later.

+- [ ] Using real database instead of the in-memory version.
-- Validation and unit test for domain model.
+- [ ] Validation and unit test for domain model.
-- API authorization and authentication.
+- [ ] API authorization and authentication.
-- Pagination for getAllClaims endpoint.
+- [ ] Pagination for getAllClaims endpoint.
+- [ ] Caching.
+- [ ] Security concern following OWASP.
+- [ ] Complexity when a new feature added.

 ## Reference